 Renovating any part of your house requires planning, but none more so than your bathroom.
-Practical considerations like plumbing and waterproofing need to be addressed before you get too attached to any specific vision, but, by making smart design choices, you can still have the bathroom of your dreams.
+Practical considerations like plumbing and waterproofing need to be addressed before you can get to grips with bringing your bathroom vision to life.
+By making smart design choices that take into consideration your practical needs as well as the look and feel of your room you will maximise your space and discover the bathroom of your dreams.
 Here are a few things to consider when renovating a bathroom to make the process easier.

 When planning any kind of renovation, the budget needs to be your first consideration.
 You don’t want to go too far down a specific design route only to realise you can’t afford it.
 Budgeting doesn’t mean you can’t create the bathroom of your dreams, but it does require you to be smart with your finances and plan ahead.
 Ask yourself what the essential elements of your ideal bathroom are and start from there.

 One of the things to consider when renovating a bathroom is what space you have and how you can use that space effectively.
 There are plenty of bathroom solutions to help you keep the room feeling spacious, such as under-sink cabinets and storage solutions.
 Or, why not consider a wet room to really utilise the space?

 Ask yourself who is going to be using the new bathroom.
 Is it an en suite just for you, or does it need to cater to the whole family?
 Do you like to relax in a long bath, or will it only be used for showering?
 Sometimes, a separate shower room can work well for a big household where everyone needs to get ready before the school run, and private bathrooms can be designed to be your own personal haven.